MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/tvm-remediation.md

 ---
-title: Remediation
+title: Remediation and exception
-description: You can lower down your organization's exposure from vulnerabilities and increase your security configuration by remediating the security recommendations.
+description: You can lower down your organization's exposure from vulnerabilities and increase your security configuration by remediating the security recommendations or filing exceptions provided there are compensation controls.
 Threat & Vulnerability Management bridges the gap between security administration and IT administration during remediation process.
 It does so by creating a security task or ticket through integration with Microsoft Intune and Microsoft System Center Configuration Manager (SCCM).
 keywords: microsoft defender atp tvm remediation, mdatp tvm, threat & vulnerability management, threat & vulnerability management remediation, tvm remediation intune, tvm remediation sccm search.product: eADQiWindows 10XVcnh search.appverid: met150